SergeyMi37/appmsw-dbdeploy/README.md

  ...
  Create TarGZ /irisdev/app/db-tgz/lockdown.tgz

- USER> do ##class(appmsw.sys.dbdeploy).CreateTGZ("lockdown","/irisdev/app/db-tgz/",1) ;включая версию в имя архива ...
+ USER> do ##class(appmsw.sys.dbdeploy).CreateTGZ("lockdown","/irisdev/app/db-tgz/",1) ;,1= including the version in the archive name
+ ...
  Create TarGZ /irisdev/app/db-tgz/lockdown=2021-1-(Build-215-3U).tgz
 ```

- ###In a new instance, you can create a database from the archive with a new name.:
+ ### Create your project based on appmsv-dbdeploy by adding your new archives files to it and deploying new databases.
+The archives will contain resources that can be implemented as independent modules ZPM:
 ```
- USER>zpm "appmsw-dbdeploy"

  USER>do ##class(appmsw.sys.dbdeploy).CreateDbFromTgz("lockdown","newlock")

  NEWLOCK>